 Learn more about what you can find at Simley Island Park.

 South St Paul Parks

-Jump on your bike at Kaposia Park, one of South St Paul’s oldest and largest, and glide down through Simon’s Ravine to connect with the Dakota County Regional Trail.
+Jump on your bike at KAPOSIA PARK, one of South St Paul’s oldest and largest, and glide down through Simon’s Ravine to connect with the Dakota County Regional Trail.
 Bikes can cross the bridge over Concord Street and continue down to Kaposia Landing.
-Here at this low, flat green space it’s easy to get close to the Mississippi and skip a few rocks.
+Here at this low, flat green space it was easy for us to get close to the Mississippi and skip a few rocks.

 Kaposia Park is also home to a top-notch, 24-hole disc golf course.
 A day pass is $5.
 Bring a picnic and spend the day in the park.

 Learn more: 10 Ideas for Family Fun at Kaposia Park.

 756 3rd Avenue South, South Saint Paul, MN 55075